Operating System (XEOS)

 XEOS organizes enterprise execution into six control domains required to scale autonomy without introducing instability into earnings, margin, or governance.

-Operating Model Readiness (Mandated Entry Phase).
+Operating Model Readiness is the mandated entry phase.
 Before autonomy expands further, we establish baseline execution signals, clarify decision rights, and define guardrails.
 Only then is rewiring sequenced.

 Enterprise Visibility